pivotal-cf/docs-jfrog/index.html.md

 ## Licensing

+The product is based upon the JFrog Artifactory Enterprise edition, so a license specifically for this version of the product is required.

 A trial licence for the product can be obtained [here](https://www.jfrog.com/artifactory/free-trial/)

 Alternatively you can upload an existing licence or [buy directly from JFrog](https://www.jfrog.com/artifactory/buy-now/)